compling-potsdam/misc-courses/syllabi/ss22-nlu-lit.md

 #### Main Readings

+* Dunietz, J., Burnham, G., Bharadwaj, A., Rambow, O., Chu-Carroll, J., & Ferrucci, D. (2020).
+To Test Machine Comprehension, Start by Defining Comprehension.
+In ACL 2020 (pp. 7839–7859).
 * Bender, E. M., & Koller, A. (2020).
 Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL) (pp. 5185–5198).

-And one of (which one to be determined):

-* Dunietz, J., Burnham, G., Bharadwaj, A., Rambow, O., Chu-Carroll, J., & Ferrucci, D. (2020).
-To Test Machine Comprehension, Start by Defining Comprehension.
-In ACL 2020 (pp. 7839–7859).
-* McClelland, J. L., Hill, F., Rudolph, M., Baldridge, J., & Schütze, H. (2019).
-Extending Machine Language Models toward Human-Level Language Understanding, 1–8.  https://doi.org/10.48550/arXiv.1912.05877
+#### Background

+* The Stanford Encyclopedia of Philosophy on [The Chinese Room Argument](https://plato.stanford.edu/entries/chinese-room/)
+* 2020 Blog Post by Chris Potts, [Is it possible for language models to achieve language understanding?](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2)
 * Trott, S., Chang, N., & Schneider, N. (2020).
 (Re)construing Meaning in NLP.
 In ACL 2020 (pp. 5170–5184).

-#### Background

-* The Stanford Encyclopedia of Philosophy on [The Chinese Room Argument](https://plato.stanford.edu/entries/chinese-room/)
-* 2020 Blog Post by Chris Potts, [Is it possible for language models to achieve language understanding?](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2)